NicolasRenault/cheaty-webextension/README.md

 Something is not working as it should?
 Please [open an issue](https://github.com/NicolasRenault/cheaty-webextention/issues/new) giving as much information as you can.

--   Title - Clearly summarize what the bug is with specific details.
+-   Title - Summarize what the bug is with specific details.
 -   Summary - If the title is too long, include a summary with additional details.
 -   Visual/Screenshot - A picture is always worth the time.
 Include one if possible.
--   Expected/Actual Results - Explain what you expected to happen and what actually happened.
+-   Expected/Actual Results - Explain what you expected to happen and what happened.
 -   Steps to Reproduce - The steps to follow should be comprehensive, easy to understand, and short.
 We want to experience the bug first-hand.

 ### Fixing an issue